Area Director Jobs in USA with Visa Sponsorship

 What visa types do employers typically use to sponsor Area Directors?

-H-1B is the most common pathway.
+H-1B visa is the most common pathway.
 For candidates with documented extraordinary achievements in their industry, the O-1A is a viable lottery-free alternative.
 Multinational companies with qualifying intercompany relationships occasionally use the L-1A for Area Directors transferring from an overseas affiliate, provided they have held a managerial or executive role abroad for at least one year within the past three years.

 Does my degree field affect my H-1B eligibility for this role?